reednel/Blog/2022-07-01-Data-Compression.md

 **Data compression** is a process of modifying the representation of some information so that it can be stored using less data.
 Storing and transmitting data is expensive in large quantities, making an optimal compression (one which minimizes storage size) extremely valuable.
 In this post we will learn how to quantify data information-theoretically[^1], and how to get an optimal compression with optimal speed.

-The ratio of concepts and definitions to prose is pretty high in this post.
-I try to ameliorate that with examples and alternate descriptions, but the information is still dense.
-Assuming a bit of familiarity with binary and ASCII, nothing here should be too dificult to understand in broad strokes.
+The ratio of concepts and definitions to prose is pretty high in this post, but I try to ameliorate that with examples and alternate descriptions.
+Assuming a bit of familiarity with binary and ASCII, nothing here should be too dificult to understand.
+It's okay to skim over some of the equations, there won't be a test at the end.

 ## Entropy: Quantifying Information